PatrikHlobil/Pandas-Bokeh/README.md

 We also passed the optional parameter **simplify_shapes** (~meter) to improve plotting performance (for a reference see [shapely.object.simplify](https://shapely.readthedocs.io/en/stable/manual.html#object.simplify)).
 The above geolayer thus has an accuracy of about 10km.

-Many keyword arguments like *xlabel, ylabel, title, colormap, hovertool, ...* for costumizing the plot are also available for the geoplotting API and can be uses as in the examples shown above.
+Many keyword arguments like *xlabel, ylabel, xlim, ylim, title, colormap, hovertool, zooming, panning, ...* for costumizing the plot are also available for the geoplotting API and can be uses as in the examples shown above.
 There are however also many other options especially for plotting geodata:
 * **hovertool_columns**: Specify column names, for which values should be shown in hovertool
+* **hovertool_string**: If specified, this string will be used for the hovertool (@{column} will be replaced by the value of the column for the element the mouse hovers over, see also [Bokeh documentation](https://bokeh.pydata.org/en/latest/docs/user_guide/tools.html#custom-tooltip))
 * **colormap_uselog**: If set *True*, the colormapper is using a logscale. *Default: False*
 * **colormap_range**: Specify the value range of the colormapper via (min, max) tuple
 * **tile_provider**: Define build-in tile provider for background maps.
-Possible values: *'CARTODBPOSITRON', 'CARTODBPOSITRON_RETINA', 'STAMEN_TERRAIN', 'STAMEN_TERRAIN_RETINA', 'STAMEN_TONER', 'STAMEN_TONER_BACKGROUND', 'STAMEN_TONER_LABELS'.
+Possible values: *None, 'CARTODBPOSITRON', 'CARTODBPOSITRON_RETINA', 'STAMEN_TERRAIN', 'STAMEN_TERRAIN_RETINA', 'STAMEN_TONER', 'STAMEN_TONER_BACKGROUND', 'STAMEN_TONER_LABELS'.
 Default: CARTODBPOSITRON_RETINA*
-* **tile_provider_url**: An arbitraty tile_provider_url of the form '<url>/{Z}/{X}/{Y}*.png' can be passed to be used a background map.
+* **tile_provider_url**: An arbitraty tile_provider_url of the form '<url>/{Z}/{X}/{Y}*.png' can be passed to be used as background map.
 * **tile_attribution**: String (also HTML accepted) for showing attribution for tile source in the lower right corner
+* **tile_alpha**: Sets the alpha value of the background tile between [0, 1].  *Default: 1*

 One of the most common usage of map plots are [choropleth maps](https://en.wikipedia.org/wiki/Choropleth_map), where the color of a the objects is determined by the property of the object itself.
 There are 3 ways of drawing choropleth maps using **Pandas Bokeh**, which are described below.